andrewconnell/osx-install/readme.md

     ```bash
     $ npm list -g --depth=0
     ```

+  - use that list to update the npm script: [app-settings/npminstall.sh](app-settings/npminstall.sh)

 - visual-studio-code
-  - get list of all installed extensions
+  - get list of all installed extensions and update the list in [vscode-extensions.md](vscode-extensions.md)
   - backup snippets & user settings to [app-settings/visual-studio-code](app-settings/visual-studio-code)

 ## Pave Partition